nswarr/awesome-websocket/README.md

 </script>
 ```

-The hunting websocket is so unlike anything else, that there's no likely way to
+The hunting websocket is so unlike anything else, it seems unlikely that a polyfill
-polyfil it.
-So he's a little more basic.
+would be valuable, so he's a little more basic.

 ```html
 <script src="js/reconn.js"></script>